 The Bachelor of Science in Secondary Education prepares you as a middle school or high school teacher.
 The School of Education models leadership in the core areas of academic reflection, collaborative learning, and social justice.
 We are committed to creating and educating strong systemic leaders who will be student advocates as well as reflective practitioners.

-To earn a bachelor's degree from Drake, students majoring in secondary education need to fulfill the following:
+To earn a bachelor's of secondary education degree from Drake, students majoring in secondary education need to fulfill the following:

-The SOE curriculum requires students to take core courses in the first two years of undergraduate study.
+The SOE curriculum requires secondary ed majors to take core courses in the first two years of undergraduate study.
 These core courses acquaint you with the field of education.
 In the third and fourth years, you will take methods courses and complete the courses related to your chosen endorsements.
 In your final semester, you will complete a professional student teaching experience.

 The School of Education curriculum includes:

 Learn more about Drake’s secondary education degree and how to become a middle school or high school teacher!

 Core courses create a foundation for the field of education.

 Students take a total of 18 credits of core courses.
 This equates to six, 3-credit courses.

 Content components include history of education, structure of American education, educational philosophies, legal and ethical issues in teaching, basic learning theory, lesson planning, and use of technology applications.
 In addition, 40 hours (10-week period) of in-school teaching experience in Des Moines area schools are required.

 EDUC 108: Student Development and Learning